mckernant1/lol-predictions-bot/README.md

 ### User Settings

-`!setTimezone <Timezone>` -> This will set your timezone.
-Timezone should be formatted like America/Los_Angeles.
-If you try PST or a code it will tell your what it should be
+`!setTimezone <Timezone>` -> !setTimezone <Timezone> -> This will set your timezone.
+Timezone should be formatted like America/Los_Angeles or a timezone code such as PST or CET.
+Example: !setTimezone PST